Español

 Patient navigation is a process that offers personal guidance for patients, their families, and caregivers as they move through complex care systems.
 In cancer care, patient navigation can help ensure timely diagnosis and treatment, and provide support when patients run into challenges along the way.
 Patient navigators can be nurses or laypeople who are trained for their unique roles.

-Starting in 2016, ACS began collaborating and supporting partners in Kenya and Uganda to build comprehensive patient navigation programs to demonstrate that patient navigation can be an effective and viable patient-centered care delivery model for health institutions in LMIC.
-The successes to date at Kenyatta National Hospital (KNH) and the Uganda Cancer Institute (UCI) have inspired an expansion of this work to other parts of the world.
+Starting in 2016, ACS began collaborating and supporting partners in Kenya and Uganda to build comprehensive patient navigation programs to demonstrate that patient navigation can be an effective and viable patient-centered care delivery model for health institutions in LMICs.
+The successes to date at Kenyatta National Hospital (KNH) in Nairobi, Kenya and the Uganda Cancer Institute (UCI) in Kampala, Uganda have inspired an expansion of this work to other parts of the world.

 “When people come and ask me what made me sick, I do not tell them it is cancer.
 I do not tell them because people will abandon me-they think it will ‘stick’ to them.”